msrxse/fastapiCourse/README.md

 # Start the web server

-`uvicorn main:app --reload` // main of file=main, name of fastapi instance = app
+`uvicorn app.main:app --reload` // app=folder, file=main, name of fastapi instance = app

 - You can visit `http://localhost:8000/`
 - The docs are at `http://localhost:8000/docs`